amir-yazdani/personal-webpage/content/publication/IJRR2019-Mobile-Manipulation/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Sybmitted to *The International Journal of Robotics Research (IJRR)*" publication_short = "In *IJRR 2019*"
+publication = "Submitted to *The International Journal of Robotics Research (IJRR)*" publication_short = "In *IJRR 2019*"

 # Abstract and optional shortened version.